Advanced neuropathic care & treatment

 Neuropathy is a chronic disease of the nerves that results from degeneration, inflammation or infection.
 This condition is characterized by a recurring painful sensation that feels like an electric shock radiating across the affected area.
 There are many causes of neuropathy: pressure from spinal discs, spinal stenosis, pinching of the nerves and carpal tunnel syndrome are just some of these common causes.

 This chronic nerve condition requires individualized pain management since its symptoms may vary from one patient to another.
 For patients with significant symptoms, medication and surgery may be required; for others, lifestyle changes such as regular exercise, weight loss or smoking cessation may suffice.
-For effective management of the symptoms, speak with neurologist Dr. Edward G. Barton.
-He can help.
+For effective management of the symptoms, we can help.

 Causes & symptoms of neuropathy